Lake County, Illinois: Media

-Lake County is covered in the Chicago media market and the county relies on Chicago television stations, radio stations, and newspapers for the source of its news and information.
+Lake County is covered by the Chicago and Milwaukee media market and the county relies on Chicago and Milwaukee television stations, radio stations, and newspapers for the source of its news and information.

 The county has multiple radio stations, including 102.3 FM XLC and 98.3 FM WRLR.

 The Lake County News-Sun, owned by Tribune Publishing, is the county's main print newspaper.
 It is printed and published in Gurnee.

-Lake and McHenry County Scanner, launched in 2012 by Sam Borcia, is the county's biggest digital newspaper which covers Lake County as well as nearby McHenry County, Illinois.
+Lake and McHenry County Scanner, launched in 2012 by Sam Borcia, is the county's biggest digital newspaper which covers Lake County as well as nearby McHenry County.
 The publication's work has been quoted in top news outlets such as Fox News and Yahoo!
 News.

 The county is also covered by the Chicago Sun-Times and The Daily Herald.

 Education

 The following is a list of school districts with any territory in Lake County, no matter how slight, even if the school districts' administrative headquarters and/or schools are outside of the county: